Saturday, 28 February 2015

 METHOD :

 Clean and wash the fish pieces.
 Add salt, turmeric powder ; marinate well.
 Keep aside for few minutes.
-This curry is done with fresh variety of fish, smaller in size are are not refrigerated; authentically the fish pieces are not meant to be fried; they are marinated with salt, chilli powder & turmeric powder & added to the boiling curry.
+This curry is done with fresh variety of fish, smaller in size that are not refrigerated; authentically the fish pieces are not meant to be fried; they are marinated with salt, chilli powder & turmeric powder, then added to the boiling curry.

 Because we do not get this variety of fish fresh in this island, I heated the oil & lightly fried the fish pieces, took them out!